-Reference Requirements of Interpretation Directive 2009/54/EC Notifying trade customers Notifying consumers Removing the affected batch of bottled water from the food chain Removing the affected batch of bottled water from consumers.
+Reference Requirements of Directive 2009/54/EC Interpretation Reference Requirements of Directive 2009/54/EC Interpretation Notifying trade customers Notifying consumers Removing the affected batch of bottled water from the food chain Removing the affected batch of bottled water from consumers.
 See the FSAI's Guidance Note No. 10, Product Recall and Traceability (Revision 3).
 Enterococci (faecal streptococci) The presence of enterococci in natural mineral water is considered an index of faecal contamination of the water.
 As such, the water is considered injurious to health, and therefore unsafe.
-In accordance with Article 19 of Regulation (EC) No 178/2002, natural mineral water containing enterococci must be withdrawn from the market and, where it has reached the consumer, consumers must be notified and EHOs should ensure that the FBO takes the necessary measures to remove the product from consumers, such as: Notifying trade customers Notifying consumers Removing the affected batch of bottled water from the food chain Removing the affected batch of bottled water from consumers.
+In accordance with Article 19 of Regulation (EC) No 178/2002, natural mineral water containing enterococci must be withdrawn from the market and, where it has reached the consumer, consumers must be notified and EHOs should ensure that the FBO takes the necessary measures to remove the product from consumers, such as: Notifying trade customers Notifying consumers Removing the affected batch of bottled water from the food chain Removing the affected batch of bottled water from the food chain Removing the affected batch of bottled water from consumers. from consumers.
 See the FSAI's Guidance Note No. 10, Product Recall and Traceability (Revision 3).
 Coliforms The presence of coliforms (in the absence of E. coli or enterococci) in natural mineral water is not a strong indication of the potential presence of enteric pathogens.
 Such bottled water should not be considered unsafe for consumption.
 However, the presence of coliforms should prompt investigation by the EHO and the FBO.
 The FSAI should be informed of each case of coliforms detected in bottled water, and each result must be dealt with on a case-by-case basis (email: foodincidents@fsai.ie).

-Reference Requirements of Directive 2009/54/EC Interpretation Pseudomonas aeruginosa The presence of Pseudomonas aeruginosa (P. aeruginosa) (in the absence of E. coli or enterococci) in natural mineral water is not a significant health risk for the general population.
+Reference Requirements of Interpretation Directive 2009/54/EC Pseudomonas aeruginosa The presence of Pseudomonas aeruginosa (P. aeruginosa) (in the absence of E. coli or enterococci) in natural mineral water is not a significant health risk for the general population.
 The presence of P. aeruginosa should prompt investigation by the EHO and the FBO as to the cause of the contamination.
 P. aeruginosa is, however, a risk for the severely immunocompromised, such as those in hospitals and care units.
 The FSAI should therefore be informed of each case of P. aeruginosa detected in bottled water (email: foodincidents@fsai.ie).
 The FSAI will then advise the Health Protection Surveillance Centre (HPSC) of such findings.
-Each result must be dealt with on a case-by-case basis.
-Giardia, helminths and Cryptosporidium The legal limit for Giardia , helminths and Cryptosporidium contamination in both natural mineral water and spring water is zero at source and during marketing.
-It is not recommended to sample for helminths, Cryptosporidium or Giardia due to the logistical challenges of sampling for, and isolating this organism.
-Instead it is recommend to sample for E. coli and enterocci which are indexes of faecal contamination.
-If E. coli or enterococci are detected then it should be assumed that parasites could also be present and steps should be taken to ensure their removal.
-For information on completing a risk assessment for Cryptosporidium that also applies to Giardia , please see page 19, Appendix I of Section 10 of European Communities (Drinking Water) (No. 2) Regulations 2007: A Handbook on the Implementation of the Regulations for Water Services Authorities for Private Water Supplies.
+Each result must be dealt with on a case- by-case basis.
+Giardia, helminths, and Cryptosporidium The legal limit for Giardia , helminths and Cryptosporidium contamination in both natural mineral water and spring water is zero at source and during marketing.
+It is not recommended to sample for helminths, Cryptosporidium or Giardia due to the logistical challenges of sampling for and isolating this organism.
+Instead, it is recommended to sample for E. coli and enterococci which are indexes of faecal contamination.
+If E. coli or enterococci are detected, then it should be assumed that parasites could also be present, and steps should be taken to ensure their removal.
+For information on completing a risk assessment for Cryptosporidium that also applies to Giardia , please see page 19, Appendix 1 of Section 10 of European Communities (Drinking Water) (No. 2) Regulations 2007: A Handbook on the Implementation of the Regulations for Water Services Authorities for Private Water Supplies.
 The Water Services Training Group also runs courses on how to perform this risk assessment.